koriavinash1/BioExp/README.md

 # BioExp
-Explainaning Deep Learning Models which perform various image processing tasks in the medical domain.
+Explaining Deep Learning Models which perform various image processing tasks in the medical domain.

 # Citations
 If you use BioExp, please cite our work: